 - Microsoft.Network/virtualNetworks/subnets creates the subnet.

-- Microsoft.Network/publicIpAddresses specifies the public IP address value used for the bastion host.
+- Microsoft.Network/publicIpAddresses specifies the public IP address value for the bastion host.

 Deploy the template

-Hourly pricing starts from the moment Bastion is deployed, regardless of outbound data usage.
-For more information, see Pricing and SKUs.
-If you're deploying Bastion as part of a tutorial or test, we recommend that you delete this resource once you've finished using it.
+If you're deploying Bastion as part of a tutorial or test, we recommend that you delete this resource after you finish using it.

-In this section, you'll deploy Bastion using the Deploy to Azure button below or in the Azure portal.
-You don't connect and sign in to your virtual machine or deploy Bastion from your VM directly.
+In this section, you deploy Bastion by using the Azure portal.
+You don't connect and sign in to your virtual machine or deploy Bastion directly from your VM.

 Sign in to the Azure portal.

-In the Azure Bastion as a Service: Azure Quickstart Template, enter or select information on the Basics tab.
+In the Azure Bastion as a Service template, enter or select information on the Basics tab.
 Keep these considerations in mind:

-- If you're using the template for a test environment, you can use the example values specified.
+- If you're using the template for a test environment, you can use the example values that this step provides.

-- To view the template, click Edit template.
-On this page, you can adjust some of the values such as address space or the name of certain resources.
-Save to save your changes, or Discard.
+- To view the template, select Edit template.
+On this page, you can adjust some of the values, such as the address space or the name of certain resources.
+Select Save to save your changes, or select Discard to discard them.

-- If you decide to create your bastion host in an existing VNet, make sure to fill in the values for the template as they are in your deployed environment, or the template will fail.
+- If you decide to create your bastion host in an existing virtual network, be sure to fill in the values for the template as they exist in your deployed environment, or the template will fail.

-Setting Example value Subscription Select your Azure subscription Resource Group Select Create new enter TestRG1, and select OK Region Enter East US vnet-name Enter VNet1 vnet-ip-prefix Enter 10.1.0.0/16 vnet-new-or-existing Select new bastion-subnet-ip-prefix Enter 10.1.1.0/24 bastion-host-name Enter TestBastionHost
+Setting Example value Subscription Select your Azure subscription.
+Resource group Select Create new, enter TestRG1, and then select OK.
+Region Enter East US.
+Vnet-name Enter VNet1.
+Vnet-ip-prefix Enter 10.1.0.0/16.
+Vnet-new-or-existing Select new.
+Bastion-subnet-ip-prefix Enter 10.1.1.0/24.
+Bastion-host-name Enter TestBastionHost.

-The deployment will complete within 10 minutes.
-You can view the progress on the template Overview page.
-If you close the portal, deployment will continue.
+The deployment finishes within 10 minutes.
+You can view the progress on the template Overview pane.
+If you close the portal, deployment continues.

 Validate the deployment

-- From the Overview page of the resource group, scroll down to Resources in the middle pane.
+From the Overview pane of the resource group, scroll down to the Resources tab.
 Validate the Bastion resource.

 Clean up resources

-When you're done using the virtual network and the virtual machines, delete the resource group and all of the resources it contains:
+When you finish using the virtual network and the virtual machines, delete the resource group and all of the resources that it contains:

-- Enter the name of your resource group in the Search box at the top of the portal and select it from the search results.
+- Enter the name of your resource group in the Search box at the top of the portal, and then select it from the search results.

 - Select Delete resource group.

-- Enter your resource group for TYPE THE RESOURCE GROUP NAME and select Delete.
+- Enter your resource group for TYPE THE RESOURCE GROUP NAME, and then select Delete.

-In this quickstart, you deployed Bastion using the Bastion ARM template, and then connected to a virtual machine securely via Bastion.
-Next, you can continue with the following steps if you want to copy and paste to your virtual machine.
+In this quickstart, you deployed Bastion by using an ARM template.
+You then connected to a virtual machine securely via Bastion.
+Continue with the following steps if you want to copy and paste to your virtual machine.